tchughesiv/cf-mini/README.md

     Ubuntu Precise 12.04.05
     Cloud Foundry v205

-As simple as Cloud Foundry makes development, it can be extremely complex to stand up the stack for use.
+Cloud Foundry aims to make development easy but can be complex to stand up a working local stack.

 CF Mini makes it a 2-step process...
 Pull & Run with Docker.